 Farmington Planning Commissioners voted Monday to move forward plans that will bring a Tropical Smoothie Cafe to a Grand River shopping center, but with multiple conditions.

-Most importantly, commissioners wanted assurances that the owner of the strip center would follow through with repairs to the existing building, in addition to putting up a 1700-square-foot building on the east side of the parking lot.
+Most importantly, commissioners wanted assurances that the owner of the World Wide Center would follow through with repairs to the existing building, in addition to putting up a 1700-square-foot building on the east side of the parking lot.

 Consultant Matt Parks of OHM Advisors said while engineering and planning reviews found a number of issues that need to be addressed, none was serious enough to stop the project.
 Among the items he discussed were bringing sidewalks and ramps up to Americans with Disabilities Act standards and adding more detail about stormwater drainage, building materials, and building canopy clearances.

 “Landscaping is the area that probably needs the most work,” Parks said.
 “What was submitted falls very much short of what was required.”

 Plans show removal of 15 out of 16 trees in place along Grand River, which Parks said would be find but with additional landscaping features added.
 He suggested ornamental trees, a hedgerow, or landscape terrace.
 He also suggested plantings around the building.

 The city’s Zoning Board of Appeals granted a variance that will allow for the removal of 37 parking spots and a reduction in the number of drive-through “stacking” spaces from the required 10 to seven.
 Parks said the reduction in parking spaces will likely improve circulation on the site and make some spaces more accessible.

 One resident spoke during a public hearing on the proposal.
 Robert Kull lives on Whittaker Drive, not far from the center.
 He said that lighting from the center spills over into his neighborhood, an issue that the plan addresses.